 - Graduated plan—the payment amount scales up over your repayment period

-- Income-driven repayment plan (IDR)
+- Income-driven repayment plans (IDR)

 You must begin paying your loans six months after you are no longer enrolled at HKS on at least a half-time basis.
-Examples of repayment amounts are listed below as reference.

 To be considered for a federal educational loan, submit your Free Application for Federal Student Aid (FAFSA) and include the correct Harvard Kennedy School code (E00215).
 Many applicants mistakenly choose the Harvard University code (002155)—this prevents them from submitting their FAFSA correctly.

-If you are a Graduate PLUS loan borrower, you will also need to complete a Graduate PLUS Loan Application.
+If you are a Graduate PLUS Loan borrower, you will also need to complete a Graduate PLUS Loan Application.